 Rubber, we were absolutely geeked: we've seen Black Sheep and loved it, because it rocked; we watched Black Devil Doll, because it looked too ridiculous and awesome to be true (it was decent); we sat through Thankskilling because it looked crazy (it sucked.)
 So sure, Rubber had one of the cheesiest plotlines of all time, but we'll be damned if it didn't make us giggle and swear that we had to see it asap.

 A telekinetic tire named Robert, on a murderous killing spree?
 Come on, it's just crazy enough to be brilliant!
 On paper.

 On film however, Rubber and it's "fresh" plot are nowhere near brilliant.
 In fact, the movie teeters on the edges of annoying and painful more than anything else.
 It was fun in a quirky way for about the first 10 minutes, as were introduced to our killer tire, Robert, and we see him learn his surroundings and travail the land in search of...something.
 He crushes a can, he crushes a bottle.
 He rolls and falls.
 He looks around as a human would, then rolls on again.
 He tips over.
 Pretty neat stuff.

 Worse still (yes, there is a worse still), was the plot involving the spectators.
-Oddly enough, this horrible and nonsensical plot line took up most of the movie, almost pushing the tire to the background of things.
-Sure, we get that the spectators were us, and the film makers were making a "statement" about movie audiences and how they will take what's fed to them for the most part, but go fucking preach to someone else already.
-Or, at least make your preaching clever and enjoyable, so you validate your own point.
+Oddly enough, this horrible and nonsensical plot line took up most of the movie, almost pushing Robert and his story to the background.
+Sure, we get that the spectators were us, and the filmmakers were making a "statement" about movie audiences and how they will take what's fed to them for the most part, but go fucking preach to someone else already... or... at least make your preaching clever and enjoyable, so as to validate your own point.